nblumhardt/serilog-timings/README.md

 [SerilogMetrics](https://github.com/serilog-metrics/serilog-metrics) is a mature metrics solution for Serilog that includes timings as well as counters, gauges and more.
-Serilog Timings is an alternative implementaion of timings only, designed with some different stylistic preferences and goals.
+Serilog Timings is an alternative implementation of timings only, designed with some different stylistic preferences and goals.
 You should definitely check out SerilogMetrics as well, to see if it's more to your tastes!